dschonholtz/ValueInvestorsClub/README.md

 # Please, don't just clone and scrape!

 The ValueInvestorsClub is an amazing website.
-I don't want folks to scrape it more than necessary potentially causing unnecessary load to their servers and if I find this getting too much traffic I'll be taking the repo private.
+I don't want folks to scrape it more than necessary potentially causing unnecessary load to their servers.
+If I find this getting too much traffic I'll be taking the repo private.
-If you want the associated data please contact me @ schonholtz {dot} d {at} northeastern {dot} edu
+If you want the associated data please contact me or just generally want to chat, contact me @ schonholtz {dot} d {at} northeastern {dot} edu

 # Running this tool